kemalyst/kemalyst/README.md

 render "demo/index.ecr", "main.ecr"

 ```
 This will render the index.ecr template inside the main.ecr layout.
+All local
+variables assigned in the controller are available in the templates.

 ### Models